 Is wildlife conservation volunteering in Botswana right for me?

 This wildlife conservation volunteer opportunity in Botswana is open to all ages.
-It’s especially well suited to anyone with a passion for the great outdoors and conserving wildlife.
+It’s especially suited to anyone with a passion for the great outdoors and preserving African wildlife.

 If you’ve been craving a break from constant connection and city or suburban life, this off the beaten track adventure is just what you need.

 Pursuing a career in conservation?
-This project offers a perfect balance between research and doing hands-on work.
+This environmental conservation project offers a perfect balance between research and doing hands-on work.
 You will also be learning from conservation experts, giving you a good all-round experience to add to your CV.
-You can use this experience in interviews and talk about what you learned and the challenges you faced.
+You can use this experience in interviews and talk about what you learned and the challenges you faced while working with wild animals.

 What conservation volunteer work will I do in Botswana?

-As a volunteer on this Conservation Project, you provide the much-needed and vital manpower to protect wildlife in the Wild at Tuli reserve.
+As a volunteer on this wildlife Conservation Project, you provide the much-needed and vital manpower to protect wildlife in the Tuli Block reserve.

 Here are some of the tasks you can expect to do during your placement: